Traffic Calming and Speed Management Strategy

 On a related note, I’m concerned with the number of drivers who ignore the stop sign at the intersection of Oak Ridge Drive and Diamond Head Court.
 I live on that corner and regularly need to watch for traffic approaching the stop sign before I can safely leave my driveway.
 Cars frequently drive through the stop sign with some yielding and very few actually stopping.

-TLC asked 12 months ago
+TLC asked over 1 year ago

 Hi there,